FenyxInvincible/MacroJ/README.md

 It allows to use all power of Java threads and C-like syntax for macro definitions

 # **Requirement**
-Java 8+ installed
+Java 11+ installed.
-Next release will be migrated to Java 11.
 It can be download here https://www.oracle.com/java/technologies/downloads/#java11-windows

 # **Implementation:**